loda-lang/loda-programs/programs/oeis/list1.md

 * [A153286](http://oeis.org/A153286) ([L30 program](153/A153286.asm)): a(n) = n^3 + sum((-1)^j*a(j)); for j=1 to n-1; a(1)=1.
 * [A153349](http://oeis.org/A153349) ([L09 program](153/A153349.asm)): Period 6: repeat [1, 7, 4, 4, 7, 1].
 * [A153365](http://oeis.org/A153365) ([L12 program](153/A153365.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n rows whose color is that of the top right corner.
+* [A153367](http://oeis.org/A153367) ([L42 program](153/A153367.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n-1 rows whose color is not that of the top right corner.
 * [A153388](http://oeis.org/A153388) ([L08 program](153/A153388.asm)): Second bisection of A153382.
 * [A153448](http://oeis.org/A153448) ([L06 program](153/A153448.asm)): 3 times 12-gonal (or dodecagonal) numbers: 3*n*(5*n-4).
 * [A153449](http://oeis.org/A153449) ([L05 program](153/A153449.asm)): 11 times pentagonal numbers: 11*n*(3n-1)/2.